How feeling sad can help us find more joy

 Get granular

 This is particularly relevant given what Helen shared about our gendered lens on emotion.
 Because sadness is more acceptable for women than anger, women who examine their sadness may find anger underneath it.
 Addressing that anger may end up being more effective in resolving the sadness, because it helps identify the root cause.
-On the flip side, some men may find that they default to anger because they’ve been conditioned to see tears as weak.
+On the flip side, some men default to anger because they’ve been conditioned to see tears as weak.
 Identifying the loss behind the anger can make it possible to grieve and heal.

 By getting to know the physical character of your emotions, you can start to recognize different feelings more readily, and understand the messages behind your automatic responses.